 Retail Forum

 The Retail Forum was established in June 2014.
-The purpose of the Forum is to allow key issues of relevance to the retail sector to be discussed, with a view to identifying practical actions which could be taken by Government, or by industry itself, to support the sector with particular emphasis on achieving sustainable jobs growth in the sector.
+The purpose of the forum is to allow key issues of relevance to the retail sector to be discussed, with a view to identifying practical actions which could be taken by government, or by industry itself, to support the sector with particular emphasis on achieving sustainable jobs growth in the sector.

-The Forum meets on a quarterly basis.
-View minutes of meetings of the Forum held since June 2014 and recent presentations made at Forum meetings.
+View minutes of meetings of the Retail Forum held since June 2014 and recent presentations made at Retail Forum meetings

-Membership of the Forum includes retail representative bodies, retailers, the City and County Managers Association and government departments.
+Membership of the Retail Forum includes retail representative bodies, retailers, the City and County Managers Association and government departments.

 For the purposes of the Regulation of Lobbying Act 2015, the Retail Forum is obliged to comply with the Transparency Code as it is exempted from registering on the Lobbying Register.
-This also applies to any Working Group set up by the Forum.
-The Retail Forum Terms of Reference outlines how the Forum operates.
-See also, the Retail Forum's Privacy Notice.
+This also applies to any working group set up by the forum.
+The Retail Forum Terms of Reference outlines how the forum operates.
+See also, the Retail Forum's Privacy Notice

 For queries in relation to the Retail Forum please contact retail@enterprise.gov.ie.